Skip to article

 North Carolina cottage food — your questions answered.

-Can I sell acidified foods like pickles or BBQ sauce?
+What does it cost to sell acidified foods like pickles or BBQ sauce in North Carolina?

 North Carolina cottage food laws: what is the short version?

 North Carolina requires inspection required before selling cottage food.
-There is no state revenue cap in the current data.
-North Carolina allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+North Carolina allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food inspection required in North Carolina?
+Do I need a cottage food license or permit in North Carolina?

 Yes.
 North Carolina requires inspection required before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.